 Walking is a repetitive movement.
 The muscles of your legs need to be able to handle the repetitive motions.
 If a specific muscle is weak, others are going to make up for that weakness.
 Again, this drives the cycle of muscular imbalance.

-Related Posts On kNee Pain
+Related Posts On Knee Pain

 - Chronic Hamstring Stiffness?
 Here’s What You Need to Know